 In 2021, 15 area courses ranked out of 600 in North Carolina as Top 100 Golf Courses in the state.

 The CVB has partnered exclusively with Nick Bradley to provide you golf tips to assist you with your own game.

 While it started more than a century ago with the North & South Amateur, some of golf’s most prestigious events are upcoming in the Pinehurst, Southern Pines, Aberdeen Area.

-As the home of the U.S. Kids Golf Academy, the Pinehurst, Southern Pines, Aberdeen Area welcomed the U.S. Kids Golf World Championships in 2020.
+As the home of the U.S. Kids Golf Academy, the Pinehurst, Southern Pines, Aberdeen Area welcomes the U.S. Kids Golf World Championships in 2021.

 Not only are we the Home of American Golf, we’re also the home of golf instruction.
 Explore the area’s golf schools.